browserengineering/book/book/scheduling.md

 Need screenshots
 :::

 In Chrome tracing, you can choose the cursor icon from the toolbar and drag a selection around a set of trace events.
 That will show counts and average times for those events in the details window at the bottom of the screen.
 On my computer, my browser spent about 20ms in `render` and about 66ms in `raster_and_draw` on average.
 That clearly blows through our 16ms budget.
 So, what can we do?
-Well, one option, of course, is optimizing raster-and-draw, or even render.
-And if we can, that's the right choice.[^see-go-further] But another option---complex, but worthwhile and done by every major browser---is to do the render step in parallel with the raster-and-draw step by adopting a multi-threaded architecture.

-[^see-go-further]: See the go further at the end of this section for
-    some ideas on how to do this.

 ::: {.further}